onesch/Aircraft-Data-Calculator-public/README.md

 If you wish to help improve the code, you can do so by contacting @xAvakov via Telegram.

 ## Note

+Description of the files and the files themselves are only in a private copy

 The code is in the development stage and has inaccuracies in mathematical calculations.